 You may opt out of promotional communications by following the unsubscribe instructions in those messages.
 You cannot opt out of transactional or service-related communications (account notifications, security alerts, etc.).

-You can manage cookie preferences through your browser settings (see Section 8).
+You can manage cookie preferences through your browser settings (see Section 9).

-For California Residents (CCPA/CPRA):
+For California Residents — CCPA/CPRA Rights:

 We use cookies, web beacons, and similar technologies to: